Green Left (Denmark): Relationships to other parties

-The SF has good relationships with the Social Liberal Party and the Social Democrats who, in the past, have cooperated in minority governments supported from the outside by the SF, although now the party is in opposition to a centrist government.
-The party does not explicitly rule out co-operation with the Enhedslisten.
+The SF has good relationships with the Social Liberal Party and the Social Democrats who in the past have cooperated in minority governments supported from the outside by the SF.
+The party does not explicitly rule out co-operation with the Red–Green Alliance.

 Organization

 Structure

-The party has a strong grass-roots organization: All members can participate in the party congresses, but only delegates have voting rights.
+The party has a strong grass-roots organization: All members can participate in the party congresses but only delegates have voting rights.
 In May 2010, the party had 17,883 members.

 Party chairperson

-The chairman of the SF has always been its party leader, which can't be taken for granted in Danish party politics.
+The chairman of the SF has always been its party leader, which can not be taken for granted in Danish party politics.